sylvainbx/rust-book-fr/FRENCH/src/ch17-02-trait-objects.md

 ## Using Trait Objects That Allow for Values of Different Types
 -->

-## Utiliser les objets de trait pour permettre des valeurs de différents types
+## Utiliser les objets traits qui permettent des valeurs de types différents

 <!--
 In Chapter 8, we mentioned that one limitation of vectors is that they can